dataclass-cauldron/dataclass-witch/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `dataclass-wizard` for local development.
+Here's how to set up `` for local development.

-1. Fork the `dataclass-wizard` repo on GitHub.
+1. Fork the `` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/dataclass-wizard.git
+    $ git clone git@github.com:your_name_here/.git

 3. Install your local copy into a virtualenv.
 This is how you set up your fork for local development::

-    $ mkvirtualenv dataclass-wizard
+    $ mkvirtualenv
-    $ cd dataclass-wizard/
+    $ cd /
     $ make init

 4. Create a branch for local development::